 From 1989 to 1996, Bill was a researcher with

 in the Theoretical Geophysics and Seismic Processing Development groups.

 Bill joined the Landmark Graphics

 to develop new seismic processing

 and interpretation software.
-He is a member of the
+He was a longtime member of the